 Amputation injuries often involve employers, manufacturers, contractors, or government entities. - Experience countering defense medical arguments

-Insurers frequently blame pre-existing conditions or minimize causation.
+Insurers frequently attempt to attribute injuries to pre-existing conditions or minimize causation..

 Communication & Client Care